googlemaps-samples/ios-maps-3d-sdk-samples/README.md

 ## Requirements

-XCode 16 or later.
+* XCode 115 or later.
-Physical device for running the app if possible.
+* A physical iOS device for running the app if possible.
 At this first Experimental release stage, the iOS Simulator may not perform well, but can be used.

 ## Setup